springfall2008/batpred/docs/install.md

 You must delete the 'template: True' line in the configuration to enable Predbat once you are happy with your configuration.

-You may initially want to set *switch.predbat_set_read_only* to True whilst you learn how Predbat operates.
+You may initially want to set **select.predbat_mode** to Monitor to see how Predbat operates, to enable Predbat controls you should then set it to the correct mode of operation for your system.
-Read-only mode prevents Predbat from making any inverter changes but it will continue to predict and plan battery charging and discharging activity.

 Note that future updates to Predbat will not overwrite apps.yaml, but you may need to copy settings for new features across manually